IBM/pfloat/README.md

 We note (for completeness only) that one can design vfloat types with non-consecutive number coverage.
-For example there could be one range dedicated to numbers close to zero, e.g [0.0, 2^-64..2^-60), with numbers in [2^-60..2^-16) not being representable, and a second range covering [2^-4 ..
+For example there could be one range dedicated to numbers close to zero, e.g [0.0, 2^-64..2^-60), with numbers in [2^-60..2^-4) not being representable, and a second range covering [2^-4 ..
 1.0).
 For such cases, we'd recommend considering ranges with all bits being assigned to exponent (see effect of such an approach in range 0b01 above, which is covering 32 binary buckets).

-Of particular interest
-(for us) are vfloat type designs with good accuracy close to (+-) 1.0 (Volt), while having dynamic ranges of either ~2^-30 (~1nVolt) or 2^-15 (~30uVolt), with the possibility to handle double those dynamic ranges (~2^-60) when multyplying two vfloat numbers.
+Of particular interest (for us) are vfloat type designs with good accuracy close to (+-) 1.0 (Volt), while having dynamic ranges of either ~2^-30 (~1nVolt) or 2^-15 (~30uVolt), with the possibility to handle double those dynamic ranges (~2^-60) when multiplying two vfloat numbers.
 We also see potential use for unsigned vfloat types.

 ## The specific case: pfloat

 ### Design principles

 To limit the number of vfloat types that need to be implemented, a couple of self-induced limitations are introduced:
 1) The range of representable numbers is limited to either magnitudes of 0.0 and 1.0 (_both_ inclusive), or such as to be compatible with IEEE754-2008 (aka float);
 2) The number of ranges is either 4 or 16 (2 or 4 range bits);
-3) The number of exponent bits between two adjacent ranges can differ by a maximum of 1 bit, and is either progressively increasing or decreasing from ranges with smallest number of exponent bits;
+3) The number of exponent bits between two adjacent ranges can differ by a maximum of 1 bit, and is either progressively increasing or decreasing (or remains constant);
 4) The number of mantissa bits is maximized for numbers close to magnitude 1.0, at the cost of reduced number of mantissa bits for very small (or very large) numbers;
 5) The respective dynamic ranges are chosen to be 'potentially relevant' for CNN simulations;
 6) For pfloat types covering [0.0..1.0] and [-1.0..1.0], bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits all zero represents 0.0, and bit patterns of range-bits all zero, exponent-bits all zero, mantissa-bits 0b0...01 represents 1.0;
 7) For pfloat types covering [0.0..1.0] and [-1.0..1.0], there is obviously no 'inf', and we abstain from defining a 'nan' (disclaimer: we're considering to use -0.0 to represent 'nan' in the future)

 The progressive increase/decrease of exponent bits over ranges leads to the 'p' in the **p**float naming convention.

 A very important side effect of the above: The limitation to number ranges of magnitude [0.0..1.0] has the effect that the result of a multiplication of two numbers is guaranteed to fall in this number range.
 With appropriate scaling, even the final result of multiply-add operations on vectors will fall in this number range.
 This greatly simplifies handling of overflow, simply by avoiding it.

 Disclaimer: The above limitations might or might not be what you're looking for.
 In this case, please keep looking (elsewhere)...

 ### Implemented pfloat number formats

 A total of ten number formats are addressed here.
 The nomenclature used is straight forward:
+- The name 'pfloat' indicates membership in the type family;
-- A prefix 'u' means unsigned type; absence of this prefix implicitly means signed type
+- A prefix 'u' means unsigned type; absence of this prefix implicitly means signed type;
-- The number indicates how many bits are used in the type implementation (8 --> 8 bits, 16 --> 16 bits, 32 --> 23-bits)
+- A postfix number indicates how many bits are used in the type implementation (8 --> 8 bits, 16 --> 16 bits, 32 --> 32-bits);
-- The postfix [high |low] gives a hint about the size of the dynamic range
+- The postfix [high |low] gives a hint about the size of the dynamic range;
-- Absence of a postfix for 16- and 32-bit types indicate that the dynamic range is same as for _float_
+- Absence of a dynamic range postfix for 16- and 32-bit types indicate that the dynamic range is same as for `float`.

 | #bits | Signed | #ranges | Type name| #mantissa bits| range | dynamic range|